onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Describe a perfect world and ask “Why don’t we crowdsource what we want, and after that how do we think we could get it?”
 Civilisational relevance realization

+> "Rationality is the capacity to reflectively become aware of self deception and systemically intervene it... use your intelligence to systemically (on many levels) overcome self deception." - [John Vervaeke](https://x.com/DrJohnVervaeke/status/1982477007280574963)

 If we export the competence of people in a trust-building and quantifiable way, we will get the best people.
 And people should want to compete to be the best

 Its alignment all the way down